Please bear with us as we transition to Handshake. For immediate questions please refer to the Handshake FAQ.

 What methods are there for securing OCR interviews?There are a variety of ways to secure on-campus interviews with employers visiting Penn.
 Organizations recruiting on campus may choose from the following options for filling their interview schedules: Pre-selection, Open Schedules, and Recruiter Add-On Interviews.

 What does it mean if I am pre-selected for an interview?
 What is an alternate?Pre-selection is the most common way for students to get interviews.
 Using this option, employers receive and review the resumes students submit electronically via Handshake.
 Employers select the students they wish to interview.
 Selected students are designated as "primary" or "alternate" candidates.
 If you are a primary candidate, you are guaranteed an interview spot, provided you sign up for your interview during the primary sign-up period.
 Alternates will be able to sign up for interviews after the primary sign-up period, provided that not all primary candidates opt to sign up.

 What are "open" schedules?Occasionally, organizations opt not to review resumes in advance, but rather let you sign up for interviews on a first-come, first-served basis.
 These are called "Open" schedules.

 How do I find out which organizations are recruiting?
 How do I sort results by deadline?To find OCR positions from the main Handshake home page, simply click on the "Jobs" tab to see all job listings in the system.
-To see ONLY OCR positions, click on the "Interviewing on Campus" option under "Categories" in the left column.
+To see ONLY OCR positions, click on the "Interviewing on Campus" option which you can see when you expand the filter button.
+Select either "Internship" or "Job" under Job Type depending on what type of position you are seeking.
 Use the "sort by" feature at the top of the resulting jobs list to sort by expiration (deadline) date.